-If the employment relationship has not yet been valid during the previous holiday credit year, the increased share of the hour-specific increments is calculated from the entire length of the employment relationship or from a period of time which indicates the average share of the increments.
+If the employment relationship has not yet been valid during the previous holiday credit year, the increased portion of the hour-specific increments is calculated from the entire length of the employment relationship or from a period of time which indicates the average share of the increments.

-The holiday pay and holiday compensation of an employee with a monthly salary is calculated, as per the practice of the previous Annual Holidays Act, by using the figure 25 as the divisor and the number of holidays as the multiplier, unless there is a local agreement on the use of a partial-month salary calculation practice.
-When using the divisor 25, the fixed holiday pay is adjusted to the employee's actual monthly salary in connection with the next salary payment in accordance with the previous Annual Holidays Act, whenever the combined shares of holiday pay and monthly salary do not correspond to the actual monthly salary.
+The holiday pay and holiday compensation of an employee with a monthly salary is calculated by using the figure 21 as the divisor and the number of holidays as the multiplier.

+The fixed holiday pay is adjusted to the employee's actual monthly salary in connection with the next salary payment in accordance with the previous Annual Holidays Act, whenever the combined portions of holiday pay and monthly salary do not correspond to the actual monthly salary.